LadaSemicheva/crewai-feature-planning/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Run the following command to install crewai CLI:
+Run the following command from the root of your project to install crewai CLI:

 ```bash
 uv tool install crewai